EthernalStar/ClipeXec/README.md

 The first Edit Box will be appended before the (String) like so: "Something.exe " + (String) (**Don't forget the Space!**).
 The second Edit Box will be appended after the (String) like so: (String) + " >> File.txt" (**Don't forget the Space!**).

-The default Working Directory will be your Desktop but can be changed with the **Set Working Directory** Button.
+The default Working Directory will be your **Desktop** but can be changed with the **Set Working Directory** Button.
 Any Application or Script called by ClipeXec should be in the current Working Directory or your PATH variable.

 To start the execution of the Commands everytime the Clipboard changes to need to Toggle the **Clear Clipboard and start** Button.
 To stop just press the Button again. **This will NOT cancel any running Scripts or Status Updates.**

-The three Checkboxes on the right are for different Options:
+The Checkboxes on the right are for different Options:
 1. **Show CLI** toggles the visibility of the CMD shell Window for every Command.
 2. **Use Pipes** verbose Output on CLI -> Disable Pipes (May impact Status Reporting) or use silent/quiet Flags.
 3. **Topmost** just toggles the Topmost Status of the Window.
+4. **Auto Clear Clipboard** clears the Clipboars the moment the command was send to be executed (As of v1.0.1).
+5. **Command Confirmation** displays a confirmation Messagebox every time a command will be executed (As of v1.0.1).

+You will also see a Display Label named **Currently Running:** introduced in v1.0.1 wich displays the Amount of Tasks currently still running.
+If there are any Tasks still running and you try to close the Application it first will ask for confirmation.

 After execution a command the Clipboard Content will be added to the White ListBox and either be colored green on exit code 0 or red otherwise.
+As of v1.0.1 you can also double click an Entry in the ListBox to copy it. **This will execute the command again if not disabled before!**
 **If the Script is hanging/waiting on input or in an endless loop nothing will be reported.
 Please optimize your Scripts/Commands before!**

 On the top right corner the amount of processes Clipboard contents is shown.